barnardcsc/Spring2021-Valentines-Day-Cards-HTML/README.md

-# Valentine-s-Day-Cards-Spring2021
+# Valentine's Day Cards, Spring 2021
-This workshop will introduce you to HTML, CSS, and (a little bit of SVG) in order to create two cards or memes.
+This workshop will introduce you to HTML, CSS, and (a little bit of SVG) in order to create two cards or memes:
 1. text with styling, and an animated svg element.
 2. text over an image.